We provide virtual services across Ontario

-We are a collaboration of registered health professionals working together with shared values to support individual and their families.
+We are a collaborative of registered health professionals working together with shared values to support individuals and their families.

 Do you support outside of Niagara?

 Yes!
 We are all in good standing with our professional regulatory bodies to practice in Ontario.
-That means we can provide virtual support to anyone living in Ontario.
+We support anyone living in Ontario.

 Our services are not covered by OHIP.
-If you have extended health care benefits, you may have coverage for a registered social worker, physiotherapist or registered nurse.
+If you have extended health care benefits, you may have coverage for a registered social worker, occupational therapist, physiotherapist.
 It is best to confirm directly with your insurance provider.

 Do I need a referral to book?

 We welcome self-referrals.
-A medical note is not required for services unless your insurance provider needs one.
-Please contact the therapist directly to book.
+A medical note is not necessary for services unless your insurance provider needs one.
+Don't hesitate to get in touch with the therapist directly to book.